INTRODUCING THE NEXT GENERATION

 We are so proud of DC NEXT & DC INTERNS!

 Lara Davis (DC NEXT 2010, DC INTERN 2014, DC CHOREOGRAPHER 2018) graduated from the University of Georgia and has danced professionally with The Georgia Ballet, Refuge Dance, and Dance Canvas.
-She currently dances, teaches, and choreographs in Atlanta and is also serving as an Administrative Assistant for Dance Canvas.
+She currently is working on an MBA for Emory Business School and serves at Dance Canvas' Board President.

 Mikaila Ware (DC INTERN 2016) graduated from Florida State University and was awarded a 10-week paid Diversity in Arts Leadership Internship through Americans for the Arts.
 She also served as Accessibility Fellow at Lincoln Center in NYC and interned with the Brooklyn Arts Exchange.
-She now dances in NYC.
+She now dances for Urban Bush Women in NYC.

 Courtney Thomas (DC NEXT 2010) is performing as part of the National Touring cast of Disney's The Lion King.